MHFA CORE COURSES

 Important Considerations

-• The entire cohort must be involved, not a select number of chosen or volunteering students.
-All organisations should therefore present this course as an and op-out program rather than an op-in.
+The entire cohort must be involved, not a select number of chosen or volunteering students.
+All organisations should, therefore, present this course as an opt-out program rather than an opt-in.

-• This course cannot be run in a single day nor can it be run on consecutive days- this is non-negotiable.
-Session must be spread out, ideally with 1 session each week for 3 weeks.
+This course cannot be run on a single day, nor can it be run on consecutive days- this is non-negotiable.
+Sessions must be spread out, ideally with one session each week for 3 weeks.

-• Adults whom care for or work with this group of young people must have completed the Youth MHFA course prior, within a school the requirement is at least 10% of staff being accredited as Youth Mental Health First Aiders.
+Adults who care for or work with this group of young people must have completed the Youth MHFA course prior; within a school, the requirement is that at least 10% of staff be accredited as Youth Mental Health First Aiders.

-• Information for both parents, staff and students in preparation for the training, including the viewing of a short video must be distributed before the commencement of training
+Information for parents, staff and students in preparation for the training, including the viewing of a short video, must be distributed before the commencement of training.